-We leave it as an exercise to show Hamilton Cycle (HC) is in NP and to provide a mapping reduction from HP to HC.
-Doing this establishes that HC is NP-complete.
+We leave it as an exercise to show HC is in NP and to provide a mapping reduction from HP to HC.
+These exercises show that HC is NP-complete.

 Theorem 6.9.
 An instance of the Traveling Salesperson (TSP) decision problem is a complete weighted graph G = (V, E, w) and a number k, and the problem is to decide if there exists a Hamilton cycle in G whose edge weights sum to a value that does not exceed k.
 Then TSP is NP-complete.